 SEDRIC aims to transform the way countries are able to track, share and analyse information about the rise and spread of drug-resistant infections.

 Better information will speed up action and improve public health interventions, saving many lives in the process.

 - identify the critical gaps in, and barriers to, the surveillance and epidemiology of drug-resistant infections, and how these can be overcome at a national and global level

 - provide technical expertise and knowledge to strengthen and support existing surveillance networks and activities

-- improve global co-ordination by helping countries adopt common and sustainable best practices and strategies, that will reduce the impact of drug-resistant infections
+- improve global co-ordination by helping countries adopt common and sustainable best practices and strategies

 - inform and shape Wellcome’s strategy for limiting the future impact of drug-resistant infections.

 It began its work in January 2018 and is funded by Wellcome.

 Board and working groups